Contact WKW

 In contrast, a plaintiff with a temporary injury to real property can recover the cost of restoring the property to its pre-injury condition.

-If you or a loved one have been injured as a result of someone’s negligence, contact an Indianapolis personal injury lawyer from Wilson Kehoe Winingham.
+If you or a loved one have been injured as a result of someone’s negligence, contact a personal injury Indiana attorney from Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 Let WKW put our experience to work for you.
 Contact us for your free case evaluation.